 For a gel band we like to be able to see a band.
 Coomassie, Silver and Sypro bands are all analysable.
 Please cut out your band carefully avoiding any excess gel, see this example for guidance. how-to-cut-out-a-gel-band.

-Samples in solution for intact mass analysis or identification, should be at 10-20uM and preferably 10-20ul volume.
-Sample must be free of detergent and less than 5% glycerol.
+Samples in solution for intact mass analysis or identification, should ideally be at 10-20uM and preferably 10-20ul volume to give us apotions to try different conditions if necessary.
+Sample must be free of detergent.

 How to send a sample

 Please post your samples to the address on the Contact us page.

 Gel samples should be placed in a 1.5ml eppendorf tube with ~10ul of water, sealed with parafilm and labelled clearly.
 It is fine to post gel samples at room temperature.
 Please post in a padded envelope if using the normal Royal Mail postal system as we have had eppendorfs pop open due to being passed through the rollers in the mailrooms.

 Solution samples, it is entirely sample dependent whether you post at room temp, on ice or on dry ice.
 You know your sample best.
 We would recommend that you don’t post the sample on a Thursday or Friday as there is a danger that it will not arrive before the weekend so may spend the weekend in the back of a delivery van.

 We charge per sample analysis – Here are our current charges, pricing 2017.
 These are to be used as a guide only, charges can vary depending upon specific sample requirements.

 VAT is unfortunately payable on routine sample analysis.
 The medical research VAT exempt forms only apply to purchasing products and do not apply to service analysis.
 This is explained in further detail here on the gov.uk website, section 4.1.
 If a collaboration has been established and the facility is named in the grant, then the work will be VAT exempt under the ‘passing on of funds collaborative research’, please contact us if you require further info.